mahmoud/sedimental/entries/simple_statistics_for_systems.md

     6. Quantile cutpoints are not preselected, enabling better visibility into distribution shape, including techniques like histograms and kernel density estimation.

-# Also mention

-* Probability distribution: A mapping of a given value to the probability of seeing that value in the data.